-Jihadica is a clearinghouse for materials related to militant, transnational Sunni Islamism, commonly known as Jihadism.
-At the moment, much of this material is diffuse, known only to a few specialists, and inaccessible to the public and policymakers unless they pay a fee.
-Jihadica provides this material for free and keeps a daily record of its dissemination that can be easily searched and studied.
-These records are accompanied by the expert commentary of people who have the requisite language training to understand the primary source material and advanced degrees in relevant fields.
+Jihadica is a website dedicated to analysis of the transnational Sunni Islamist movement known as jihadism.
+Much of the primary source material related to this movement is diffuse, known only to a few specialists, and inaccessible to the public and policymakers unless they pay a fee.
+Jihadica features expert commentary by people who have the requisite language training to understand this material and advanced degrees in relevant fields.

-Thomas Hegghammer (@hegghammer) is a fellow at Harvard Kennedy School and a senior research fellow at the Norwegian Defence Research Establishment (FFI).
-He has a PhD from Sciences-Po in Paris and is the author of Jihad in Saudi Arabia.
+Thomas Hegghammer (@hegghammer), a former editor of Jihadica, is a senior research fellow at the Norwegian Defence Research Establishment (FFI).
+He has a Ph.D. from Sciences-Po in Paris and is the author of Jihad in Saudi Arabia.

-Joas Wagemakers is a lecturer at the Faculty of Philosophy, Theology and Religious Studies of Radboud University Nijmegen, the Netherlands, and a research fellow at the Netherlands Institute of International Affairs Clingendael in the Hague.
-He has a PhD in Islam & Arabic and has published widely on Islamism, Salafism, particularly the ideological side of these phenomena.
+Joas Wagemakers (@JoasWagemakers) is an assistant professor in the Department of Philosophy and Religious Studies at Utrecht University in the Netherlands.
+He has a Ph.D. in Islam & Arabic and has published widely on Islamism, Salafism, particularly the ideological side of these phenomena.
 He also co-edits ZemZem, a Dutch-language journal on the Middle East, North Africa and Islam.